Staunton and Parkersburg Turnpike: American Civil War

-During the American Civil War, some of the earliest campaigns of the Civil War were fought for control of the Staunton-Parkersburg (S-P) Turnpike, as well as the adjacent portion of the Baltimore and Ohio Railroad (B&O).
+During the American Civil War, some of the earliest campaigns of the Civil War were fought for control of the Staunton–Parkersburg (S-P) Turnpike, as well as the adjacent portion of the Baltimore and Ohio Railroad (B&O).

 The Battle of Rich Mountain took place on July 11, 1861.
 The Union victory at Rich Mountain gave the Union Army control of the S-P turnpike, of the Tygart's Valley, the covered bridge at Philippi, and of all of the territory of western Virginia to the north and west, including the B&O railroad.

 The harsh winter conditions in the mountain climate convinced the leaders of both armies to move on, and they were soon involved in Stonewall Jackson's Valley campaign.
 The region essentially remained under Union control for the remainder of the War.

 Conflict over debt of Virginia Board of Public Works

 Following the end of the Civil War, and the Reconstruction period, Virginia faced a massive debt problem.
 Much of this had originated in investments made by the Board of Public Works, including improvements such as this turnpike by then located chiefly in West Virginia.
 In 1871, the United States Supreme Court decided the first of two cases concerning the new state, ruling in Virginia v.
-West Virginia that Berkeley and Jefferson Counties would be part of new state, confirming the 1866 election results in those counties fronting on the Potomac River (and north of this turnpike).
+West Virginia that Berkeley and Jefferson Counties would be part of the new state, confirming the 1866 election results in those counties fronting on the Potomac River (and north of this turnpike).
 Still, Virginia and West Virginia owed money for debts on infrastructure which had been destroyed during the war and had to be replaced.

 The recovering state did not have adequate revenues to pay all these debts.
 Sharp political divisions in Virginia on this issue resulted in creation of a new major political group in the late 1870s, the Readjusters, a coalition of Democrats, Republicans, and African-Americans seeking a reduction in Virginia's prewar debt by allocating an appropriate portion to the new State of West Virginia.

 For several decades, Virginia and West Virginia disputed the new state's share of the Virginia government's debt.
 The issue was finally settled when the United States Supreme Court in Virginia v.
 West Virginia (1911) ruled that West Virginia owed Virginia $12,393,929.50.
 The final installment of this sum was paid off in 1939.